emagarc/budget-buddy/README.md

 # BUDGET BUDDY

 ## Overview
-The Simple Expense Tracker is a Java application that allows users to manage and track their expenses.
+The Simple Budget Buddy is a Java application that allows users to manage and track their expenses.
 It comprises four main components: `User`, `UserManager`, `Expense`, `ExpenseManager`, and `ExpenseCategory`.
 Here's a concise description of each component:

 ### User and UserManager
 The `User` class represents application users, storing their username, email, password, and a list of expenses.